pymc-devs/pymc-examples/examples/ode_models/ODE_Lotka_Volterra_multiple_ways.myst.md

 * PyMC `ode.DifferentialEquation` sampled with NUTs.
 * Forward simulation using `pytensor.scan` and sampled with NUTs.

-The "winner" for this problem was the Scipy `odeint` solver with a differential evolution (DE) Metropolis sampler.
-The improved efficiency of the NUTs sampler did not make up for the inefficiency in using the slow ODE solvers with gradients.
-Sticking with Scipy and DEMetropolis is also the simplest workflow for a scientist with a working numeric model and the desire to perform Bayesian inference.
+The "winner" for this problem was the Scipy `odeint` solver with a differential evolution (DE) Metropolis sampler and SMC (for a model with a Likelihood) provide good results with SMC being somewhat slower (but also better diagnostics).
+The improved efficiency of the NUTS sampler did not make up for the inefficiency in using the slow ODE solvers with gradients.
+Both DEMetropolis and SMC enable the simplest workflow for a scientist with a working numeric model and the desire to perform Bayesian inference.
 Just wrapping the numeric model in a Pytensor op and plugging it into a PyMC model can get you a long way!

 +++ {"tags": []}

 ## Authors
 Organized and rewritten by [Greg Brunkhorst](https://github.com/gbrunkhorst)  from multiple legacy PyMC.io example notebooks by Sanmitra Ghosh, Demetri Pananos, and the PyMC Team ({ref}`ABC_introduction`).

+Osvaldo Martin added some clarification about SMC-ABC and  minor fixes in Mar, 2023

 +++ {"tags": []}